 These programs include:

-I. Family Matters Kinship Caregivers and Children Support Groups in the Delta, Northwest Arkansas, and Central Arkansas.
+I. Family Matters Kinship Caregivers and Children and Youth with Incarcerated Parents Support Groups in Arkansas.

 II.
-Annie E. Casey Innovation Research Grant for Grandparents and Relatives Left Behind by Arkansas Child Welfare SystemStaff: John Zalenski, PhD.
+Annie E. Casey Innovation Research Grant for Grandparents and Relatives Left Behind by Arkansas Child Welfare.

 This project is to identify relative caregivers whose family member’s children entered foster care and these relatives sought either permanency, e.g., guardianship of adoption, or visitation and/or contact and were denied.
 Dr. Zalenski interviews these relatives with a structure interview and records the interviews on a digital recorder.
 This project has been in tandem with state legislative hearings during the summer, an interim study brought forth by members of the legislators who saw problems among constituents seeking to provide or continue contact with their family’s children.

 III.
 School-Based Support Group is at Hall and Central in the Little Rock School District for Youth Impacted by Parental Incarceration.
-These groups have been ongoing for five years.
+These groups have been ongoing for twelve years.

 IV.
 Parenting Classes for Incarcerated Mothers and Fathers and Family Re-entry Planning